Groundhog Day: Punxsutawney Phil doesn't see his shadow, predicts an early spring

 CLICK HERE FOR THE FOX NEWS APP

-Phil's prediction is good news for the Midwest and East Coast of the U.S. This week, an intense polar vortex covered much of the Midwest before making its way to the East Coast bringing subzero windchills and snow.
+Phil's prediction is good news for the Midwest and East Coast of the U.S. This week, an intense polar vortex covered much of the Midwest before making its way to the East Coast, bringing subzero windchills and snow.

 Fox News' Jennifer Earl and the Associated Press contributed to this report.